cysouw/diathesis/text/c02_case.md

 ### [ NGA | NAD ] Genitive-to-accusative + accusative-to-dative {#sec:case-genitive-accusative-dative-swap}

 The verb *versichern* 'to assure' appears to be a combination of the previous two alternations.
-The apparently older usage with accusative and genitive [@Next a] exists with an alternative construction with dative and accusative [@Next b].
-This 'double swap' was possible because most sentences with *versichern* have a subordinate clause instead of a clear genitive/accusative [@Next c,d].
-The theoretical intermediate stages (with genitive/dative or double accusative) are unattested [@Next e,f].
+The apparently older usage with accusative and genitive [@next a] exists with an alternative construction with dative and accusative [@next b].
+This 'double swap' was possible because most sentences with *versichern* have a subordinate clause instead of a clear genitive/accusative [@next c,d].
+The theoretical intermediate stages (with genitive/dative or double accusative) are unattested [@next e,f].

 :::ex
 a.
 Ich versichere dich meines Vertrauens.